G8TIC/radar/INSTALL.md

 # Installation
-This is the quick installation setup guide for 'radar' - the ADS-B feeder software for 1090MHz UK.
+This is the installation and setup guide for 'radar' - the ADS-B feeder software for 1090MHz UK.

 ## Working assumptions
 Some working assumptions: